What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

-Did you know more than 50 percent of your home’s energy costs are related to heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will expend about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save customers money and stimulate sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and stimulate sustainability.

 • Save Americans $1.9 billion annually.

-• Cut down on carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.
+• Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Currently, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Macon soon, highly energy-efficient furnaces are now available.
-Discover how these furnaces can help you save on energy bills now.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces